strang3nt/LCSFE/doc/installation_and_usage.md

 # Installation

 You should first have a working installation of Rust and Cargo, 1.73 and above.
 This project has not been tested with versions of Rust below 1.73.

-To compile this project simply download it from the repository, and run `cargo build -r` from the terminal emulator.
+To compile this project download it from this repository, and run `cargo build -r` from the terminal emulator.
 The compiled executable should be located in `sem-sfe/target/release`.